 You could also complete an internship as part of the Singapore Work Holiday Programme.

 In addition, AIESEC (Association Internationale des Etudiants en Sciences Economiques et Commerciales) provides students with training and internship opportunities at for-profit and non-profit organisations.

-- EntrePass for foreign entrepreneurs who want to set up a business in Singapore;
+- EntrePass - for foreign entrepreneurs wanting to start a business in the country.

-- Personalised Employment Pass for very high earners.
+- Personalised Employment Pass - for high earners.

 Qualifications gained in the UK are widely recognised and education in Singapore closely resembles the British system, so explaining your degree should not be a problem.

 In addition, the cosmopolitan nature of Singapore's workforce means that employers are used to dealing with applicants with qualifications from other countries.
 However, you should always check with the employer before applying for a job.

 To find out more about the recognition of qualifications, see ENIC-NARIC.

 The majority of businesses operate between the hours of 9am and 6pm, Monday to Friday with half a day on Saturday, although a five-day week is increasingly popular.